-Issued to a newly licensed agency for a one-year period, to give the agency time to demonstrate substantial compliance with minimum licensing standards.
-At the discretion of the board, a provisional license may be issued up to one (1) additional year.
+"Provisional" status is issued to a newly licensed agency for a one-year period, to give the agency time to demonstrate substantial compliance with minimum licensing standards.
+At the discretion of the board, a provisional license may be issued for up to one (1) additional year.